AlanBui1/chess-website/_posts/2023-02-03-kcichess-post.md

 ---
-title: "KCI Chess Tournament Post-Event Post"
+title: "KCI Chess Tournament Post"
 # last_modified_at: 2016-03-09T16:20:02-05:00
 tags:
   - Tournament
+permalink: /kcichesspost/
 ---

 The Kennedy Chess Tournament was held on Friday, February 3rd at Honorable W.C.
 Kennedy Collegiate.
 In attendance, was 30 participants from over 15 schools!
 Students participated in a 5-round tournament and some played additional tiebreak games.
 The final standings are as follows: